 \end{lemma}

 \begin{proof} We study cross-network variation in $\phi_T$ in the steady-state regime.
 Since networks are i.i.d.\ draws from a common environment, cross-network dispersion is governed by sampling fluctuations of the empirical degree sample and of steady-state objects that are smooth functionals of it.
-Accordingly, it suffices to characterize the large-$n$ behavior of $\phi_T$ on a generic draw.
+Accordingly, it suffices to characterise the large-$n$ behaviour of $\phi_T$ on a generic draw.

 Fix a horizon $T\ge2$.
 From the reduced-form representation established earlier,

 where